bootique/bootique-mvc/README.md

 </html>
 ```

-Finally, create a "controller" class, which is a JAX-RS endpoint that returns views.
-Note that a single controller
+Finally, create a "controller" class, which is a collection of JAX-RS endpoints that return view instances in response
-can return multiple "pages".
+to user requests.
+So a single controller can serve multiple "pages" (e.g. those that share a common URL path prefix).

 ```java
 @Path("/")